Der Adler Summer 2016 | Volume XII, Issue III

 If you are able to volunteer your time for the Cincinnati Donauschwaben Oktoberfest please contact us at firstname.lastname@example.org and we will put you in contact with our booth chairmen.
 Any help is greatly appreciated.

-The 23rd Annual Donauschwaben Oktoberfest is the first weekend in Oktober, Oktober 2, 3 and 4, and is located at the Donauschwaben Park, 4290 Dry Ridge Road in Colerain Township (I-275 and Colerain Ave, behind the Lowe’s).
+The 24th Annual Donauschwaben Oktoberfest is September 30 through Oktober 2nd, and is located at the Donauschwaben Park, 4290 Dry Ridge Road in Colerain Township (I-275 and Colerain Ave, behind the Lowe’s).
 Onsite and convenient shuttle parking from Saint John Dry Ridge School is available.
 Event admission is $3.00 per person.

-For a complete schedule of events, more information on Oktoberfest and other Donauschwaben events, like the Official Cincinnati Donauschwaben page on Facebook (www.facebook.com/cincydonau), follow them on Twitter (www.twitter.com/cincydonau) or visit their website at www.cincydonau.com.
+For a complete schedule of events, more information on Oktoberfest and other Donauschwaben events, like the Official Cincinnati Donauschwaben page on Facebook (www.facebook.com/cincydonau) or follow us on Twitter (www.twitter.com/cincydonau).